 Now, I can only appreciate that my dear mate goes along with my somewhat unconventional attitudes and protocols, that he would say such a thing rather than simply take the garden shears to the jumbled green mass outside (though he is decidedly not the gardening type).

-The following day, during a break in the showers of the afternoon, true to my word, I went out and trimmed the bush back to a manageable size and shape.
-Wet earth under my bare feet, a low grey sky bearing down and the air smelling of fresh rain, clippety click went the long-handled shears as I cut, cut, cut.
-At a certain point, I decidedly heard a small voice in my head say, “no more!”
+The following day, during a break in the afternoon’s precipitation, true to my word, I went out and trimmed the bush back to a manageable size and shape.
+Cool, wet earth under my bare soles, a low grey sky bearing down and the air smelling of fresh rain, clippety click went the long-handled shears as I cut, cut, cut.
+At a certain point, I decidedly heard a small voice in my head say, no more!

-I stopped.
-Whether it was me or the plant speaking, it was enough, really.
-I gently raked my fingers through the freshly cut greenery, thanked the jasmine, and then went to work pulling woodsorrel and weeds, knowing I needed to spend at least half an hour barefooted on the earth as I continue to struggle with my electromagnetic hypersensitivity (EHS).
+Whether it was the plant speaking or I, it was enough, really.
+I stopped and gently raked my fingers through the freshly cut greenery, thanked the jasmine, and then went to work pulling wood sorrel and weeds, knowing I needed to spend at least half an hour barefooted on the earth as I continue to struggle with my electromagnetic hypersensitivity (EHS).
 [Read last week’s post, “Pulling Weeds, Seeking Health“]

 Leaving the kitchen, thinking I would change my clothes while the water warmed in the blue kettle, I entered the short, meter-long hallway that leads to the bedroom and came up short.
 There, in the middle of the woven jute area rug, lay a sprig of green jasmine—five leaves still attached to the tip of a stem.

 I stared for a long moment, then bent down to pick it up and placed the greenery in my palm.
 How did it get here?
 I’d not yet gone into the hallway or bedroom, so there is no way the leaves could have been clinging somehow to my clothes and then fallen off.
-The Whippets had not been outside with me, they were still dozing in their third nap of the afternoon, so they couldn’t have brought it in, and my partner wasn’t at home.
+The Sussex duo, our English Whippets had not been outside with me; they were still dozing in their third nap of the afternoon, so they couldn’t have brought it in, and my partner wasn’t at home.